Introduction to quantum mechanics. Please get in touch with the teacher if not applicable to your case.

 The course will describe the quantum mechanical and semi-classical formulation of nuclear magnetic resonance and magnetic resonance imaging, together with their biomedical applications and the hardware needed to perform these experiments.

-The course will consist of lectures where specific topics will be presented; exercises solved in front of the classroom; and ad-hoc sessions in which scientific papers will be discussed/presented by groups of students (i.e. a journal club).
+The course will consist of lectures where specific topics will be presented; exercises solved in the classroom; and ad-hoc sessions in which scientific papers will be discussed/presented by groups of students (i.e. a journal club).

 Specific covered topics are: